kayschulz/build_course_schedule/README.md

 ## Questions Explored

+### [Time of Day] ()
 1. Does the time of day in which a class starts (AM or PM) have an effect on the percentage of A's given to a class?

-We ran a two-tailed, two-sample t-test and found there is no significant difference in percentage of A's in AM or PM classes.
-For a deeper look into our test, look [here]().
+We ran a two-tailed, two-sample t-test and found there is **no significant difference** in percentage of A's in AM or PM classes.

 2. Does the length of the class have an effect on the percentage of A's given to a class?

-We ran several t-tests and found there is not a statistically significant difference between short (1 hour) and medium classes (1-2 hours), but long classes (2-3 hours) is statistically better than both medium and short classes.
-For a deeper look into our tests, look [here]().
+We ran several t-tests and found there is not a statistically significant difference between short (1 hour) and medium classes (1-2 hours), but long classes (2-3 hours) are statistically better than both medium and short classes.

 3. Does the number of days a class meets have an effect on the percentage of A's given to a class?